sayak119/node-email-validator/README.md

 # node-email-validator

 This npm package checks that whether an email address is a valid email address or not by checking the MX records.
 It also has a statistics based check that whether an email address has a possibility of being a `temporary email`, `email belonging to a private organization` or that `mail server is not used much in that region`.
+It also checks if the email address structure follows `RFC 5322 Official Standard` or not.

 ## How to install?